imwhocodes/TunePulse/doc/SIGMA.md

 1. **Selector.** This block can be used to create discrete changes in system behaviour.
 It can be initialized with a number of Modules, which write to same Channels and perform 'similar' functions.
 At any moment only one Module can be active, which ensures Channel write rules established earlier.
 Selector control also implemented via separate Channel, which holds information on which Module should be used.
 1. **Computational module.** This block is analogues to computational module in ALFA.
 It performs predefined computations on data from input Channels and writes data to output Channels.
 The Module should have minimal to no internal state and should not contain any decision making logic.
+Also some Modules contain device Drivers, which allows Module to read data from external sensors and control external devices such as PWM motor driver.
 1. **Computational block.** This block represents basic building block which can be used inside Module to create complex behaviours and perform calculations.
 It can't write/read to/from Channels, and can be used only inside Module.
 PID regulator, velocity estimator, IIR/FIR filter all falls down in this category.

 #### Multithreading